 Because the unit uses heat from the ground, the pipes must be laid in dug-out trenches at least 4 feet down.
 The labor for this installation can be costly and varies depending on how deep the pipes must be installed.

-On average, you can expect to pay $13,000 to $36,000 total for the unit and installation.
+The total average for a standard gas-fired heat pump and installation is around $4,500–$8,000.
 Heating and cooling systems powered by gas can be less efficient than other heat pump types since they require access to natural gas, leading to expensive yearly energy costs.
 However, gas-fired heat pumps can be a great choice for commercial businesses and larger buildings, since the 5-ton systems can support large rooms and buildings with multiple different temperature zones.
 In fact, they’re becoming more common in residential homes that are larger than 4,000 square feet.

 Costs of Heat Pumps Explained

 Here are a few factors to consider when reviewing pricing of heat pump units:

 - Size: Heat pump capacity is usually measured in tons.
 Typical units are between 2 and 5 tons.
 Finding the right size for your home is important: Purchasing one that’s too small may require it to run constantly, raising your energy bill and wearing out the system.
 However, higher-ton units cost more up-front.

 - Installation: Hiring an HVAC contractor to assist with your heat pump installation is necessary in most cases.
 Labor costs can vary depending on the heat pump type.
 For example, geothermal units require more work to install because they need to be buried under at least 4 feet of ground.
 But ductless mini-split heat pumps can cost as little as $500 for a quick and easy installation.